 Geriatric fractures or fractures in elderly people are special category of fractures in adults.

-With age the bones loose their mineral content and become weak, a situation called osteoporosis.
+With age the bones lose their mineral content and become weak, a situation called osteoporosis.

 Therefore old people are prone to injuries with minimal trauma.
 A trauma which would be tolerated easily in young adults would result in fractures in elderly.
 Sometimes, the fractures in elderly can be caused by routine movements of getting up or bending down.

 This subgroup of fractures in the elderly is also known as geriatric fractures.

 Types of Fractures in Elderly

 A few fractures are more common and typical of old age.
 These include